Almerc/RockulusRifft/README.md

 To Play
 =======

--Run Oculus Bridge app to open connection to rift.
+-Run Oculus Bridge to open connection to rift.

 -Open Index.html

 Currently doesn't play music due to it not using the public api.I'll try and get this updated soon.